tango-controls/tango-kernel-followup/2019-05-28/Minutes.md

 **Action - Alba**: Provide some slides giving the latest news from PyTango for the Tango meeting

+The slides will be added to Guifre's presentation regarding Alba contributions

 **Action - JTango team**: Provide some slides giving the latest news from JTango for the Tango meeting

 ## cppTango News